We’ve compiled a list of 10 top fonts for business cards to help you get your brand looking its best.

 Why it works: This energetic brush script has a natural handwritten feel, thanks in part to the alternate glyph options to avoid repetition within words.
 The angles of this script guide the eye from left to right and provide an evocative handwritten feel, while still maintaining legibility.

-Why it works for print: It would be labor intensive to handwrite your details and names on each business card you hand out.
-But Cortado can provide an easy alternative to giving a handwritten and human touch to your brand.
+Why it works for print: It would be labor-intensive to handwrite your details and names on each business card you hand out.
+But Cortado is an inspirational font that can provide an easy alternative to giving a handwritten and human touch to your brand.

 Why it works: A true alternative to handwriting, this script typeface will make even the seasoned designer do a double-take to check for wet ink.
 With plenty of flourishes and organic strokes, Manus creates a sense of brush writing without all the paint.